 Growing up I just assumed like probably everyone else that concrete cured by drying and we were all totally wrong.
 Concrete cures by a chemical process called “hydration” where the components in cement form a chemical bond with water molecules and become hydrates, thus the name.

-Personal example, I once mortared rock onto a wall in the direct summer sunlight. the next day I came out to observe my quality installation and found 95% of the rock on the ground.
-After accusing my supply house of selling me defective mortar the salesman kindly explained the importance of hydration process to me, I had let the mortar dry way to fast!
+A personal example, I once mortared rock onto a wall in the direct summer sunlight. the next day I came out to observe my quality installation and found 95% of the rock on the ground.
+After accusing my supply house of selling me defective mortar the salesman kindly explained the importance of hydration process to me, I had let the mortar dry way too fast!

 OTHER THINGS THAT MAKE A DIFFERENCE

 Time of year, a slab poured in cold, wet conditions will make for a harder slab and the reverse is true when placed in hot dry conditions.
-Power troweling, this can give a very hard surface even if the concrete is soft underneath.
+Power troweling can give a very hard surface even if the concrete is soft underneath.